haskell/cabal/CONTRIBUTING.md

 the PR branch cannot or should not be modified.
 If you have any questions about it, please ask us.

+### Pull Requests & Issues

+A pull request *fixes* a problem that is *described* in an issue.
+Make sure to file an issue before opening a pull request.
+In the issue you can illustrate your proposed design, UX considerations, tradeoffs etc. and work them out with other contributors.
+The PR itself is for implementation.

+If a PR becomes out of sync with its issue, go back to the issue, update it, and continue the conversation there.
+Telltale signs of Issue/PR diverging are, for example: the PR growing bigger in scope; lengthy discussions about things that are *not* implementation choices; a change in design.

+If your PR is trivial you can omit this process (but explain in the PR why you think it does not warrant an issue).
+Feel free to open a new issue (or new issues) when appropriate.

 Changelog
 ---------